DavideG89/DavideG89/README.md

 <h1> Welcome to my Github :v: </h1>

-<p>I'm Davide from Italy.
-I attended the BA in Web and Business Communications.
+<p>I'm Davide, I attended the BA in Web and Business Communications.
   <br>Today I'm a Junior Front End Developer 👨‍💻 </p>
 <p> Here you can find my excercise and proejcts </p>